sentclose/sentc-docs/docs/src/guide/backend-only.md

 ### Refresh from a cookie

-In this case, a request is happened to your endpoint.
-The old jwt will be in an Authorization header.
+In this scenario, a request is made to your endpoint with the old JWT token included in the Authorization header.
+To refresh the token, make a PUT request to the refresh endpoint on the sentc API from your backend: https://api.sentc.com/api/v1/refresh.
-Call the refresh endpoint from your backend with a put request: `https://api.sentc.com/api/v1/refresh` with the old jwt token as Authorization Bearer header.
+Include the old JWT token in the Authorization Bearer header.

-Set in the options when init the client the refresh endpoint option to cookie.
+When initializing the client, set the refresh endpoint option to "cookie" in the options.
 :::: tabs type:card

 ::: tab Javascript